 When it comes to animals that live part time within the forage and under the canopy of trees, there are minimal options for an observer.
 You could attempt to scale a tree but that would make noise and otherwise disturb the natural layout.
 Similarly, you could stay on the ground and try to catch glimpse of what’s occurring above, yet such a line of sight is limited.
 Drones present an optimal viewing perspective.

 As mentioned above, it’s not ideal to disturb the natural habitat or create additional noise.
 Therefore, the best drone under 500 dollars for the observationist could be the one that creates the least sound.
+You can also consider best drones under $200 as well.
 Additionally, you can think about reading up on modifications that make a drone more stellar or less likely to get noticed by animals.

 Stressed or Disturbed